How owning an idea in your customers mind is one of the most valuable results of successful branding.

 How do you increase your ‘share of brain’?

 For this to be successful you need a marketing vision.
 Because increasing your ‘share of brain’ doesn’t happen overnight.
 It takes planning.
 Step out of your business for a few minutes.
-Think about the next three years and how much can you increase your share of brain.
+Think about the next three years and how much you could increase your share of brain.
 What if every potential customer in your geographic area knew your name?
 How many people would that be?
 What needs to change to reach this bigger group?

 What’s your big idea?

-Everyone knowing your name is not enough you need to attach a positive reason to choose you.
+Everyone knowing your name is not enough.
+You need to attach a positive reason to choose you.
 You need to articulate this positive reason with clarity.
 What do you want to stand for in the minds of customers?
 What problem do you solve for your customers?
 Put it into one sentence or a few words.

 Wash and Repeat